otaviolemos/thewisedev-mailing/readme.md

 The EMAIL_* variables are used to send the e-mail to the registered user; MONGO_URL is where your MongoDB is located (you can also create other implementations for the UserRepository for other databases if you like); and PORT is the port where your API will run.

+We believe this project can be used as a *reference implementation* of the **Clean Architecture** with Node.js and TypeScript.

 Copyright © 2020 theWiseDev